yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 Save the resulting .bed file as HeLa-peaks.bed

 ## 3. Downstream analysis to detect pseudouridine (ELAP-seq.sh)
-This command include the following six steps:
+This command include the following four steps:

 ### 1. Call arrested sites inside and outside of the IP peaks.
-This process includes two steps:

 #### 1) Call all stop sites inside and outside of IP peaks
 This step uses the script arrest.sh